-This style yarn swift can also easily be used to wind a skein (as a skeinwinder) from your yarn as when recycling a knit garment or unraveling your knitting.
+As stated above, this style yarn swift can also easily be used to wind a skein from your yarn as when recycling a knit garment or unraveling your knitting.
 Spinners, and dyers will find this a useful application as well.
-I am not a spinner myself, but as a knitter and dyer, I can vouch for its use as a handy tool for skeinwinding.
+I am not a spinner myself, but as a knitter and dyer, I can vouch for its use as a handy tool for skein-winding or re-skeining hand dyed yarn.
 It’s adjust-ability is invaluable for these uses since the yarn will shrink after washing or dyeing and when you need to put the skein back on to wind a ball, you can adjust for the new size of the skein.